-Over the years, and particularly since we announced the series, we’ve been bombarded with questions from users, press, friends and social media, which the team has collected here and fired off at UJAM Founder Peter Gorges, who spearheaded Virtual Bassist not for the first time, as he’s telling us below.
+Over the years, and particularly since we announced the series, we’ve been bombarded with questions.
+Requests from users, press, friends and social media.
+The team has collected them here and we fired them off at UJAM Founder Peter Gorges.
+He spearheaded Virtual Bassist not for the first time, as he’s telling us below.
 Have fun!

 Peter, in a nutshell – what’s your history with virtual instruments and Virtual Bassist?

-I was lucky to be involved with the very first virtual instruments ever built by Steinberg right after Charlie Steinberg had invented VST at the end of the last century.
-Between 2000 and 2005 with my first company Wizoo we conceived and built several Wizoo/Steinberg titles, some of which were the first ever in their genre.
+I was lucky to be involved with the very first virtual instruments ever built by Steinberg.
+Right after Charlie Steinberg had invented VST at the end of the last century.
+Between 2000 and 2005 we conceived and built several Wizoo/Steinberg titles with my first company Wizoo.
+Some of which were the first ever in their genre.
 Among those were the Virtual Guitarist series and later Steinbergs Virtual Bassist, which got discontinued 2 years after Wizoo joined Digidesign in 2005.

 Virtual Bassist has been the most requested product for years.
 What took so long?